cairo-book/cairo-book/src/ch03-03-data-structures.md

 But then you realize you can't increase the level once it's set.
 You cannot remove a player if the player dies unless he happens to be the first in the array.

 Fortunately, Cairo provides a handy built-in dictionary type called `Felt252Dict<T>` that allows us to build flexible data structures that can be modified.
-Let's explore how to use it to create a mutable vector implementation.
+Let's explore how to use it to create a dynamic array implementation.

 ### Defining Our Ideal Interface

-First, let's think about how we want our vector to behave.
+First, let's think about how we want our mutable dynamic array to behave.
 What operations should it support?

 It should:
 - Allow us to add items to the end